 Grab a handful of dried figs the next time you need to quench a craving for sweets.
-They’re fat-free and low enough in calories that you won’t ruin your diet.
+They're fat-free and low in calories.
 Because dried figs are a good source of fiber, which makes you feel full, they may even help you lose weight.
-The mix of complex carbohydrates and minerals you’ll get from dried figs makes them a nutritious choice for a snack.
+The mix of complex carbohydrates and minerals you'll get from dried figs makes them a nutritious choice for a snack.

 Good Source of Copper